 LAB MEDIA: Figure 5D, 5E

-The resolution in cryoSIM is significantly higher than that in standard epifluorescence microscopy [1].
-The fluorescent “map” from a conventional epifluorescence microscope can be used to locate areas of interest for imaging [2] and the corresponding cryoSIM- image can be restructured from a location on the grid [3].

-LAB MEDIA: Figure 6

-LAB MEDIA: Figure 6.
-Video Editor: Emphasize A and B.

-LAB MEDIA: Figure 6.
-Video Editor: Emphasize C.

 Conclusion

 Conclusion Interview Statements

 Nina Perry: Ensure the samples stays submerged or close to liquid nitrogen at all times whilst handling to avoid devitrification.
 Also, pay attention to exposure times and counts in the dynamic range, since this affects the quality of the data you obtain and avoids laser damage to your sample.